OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 You can check the baseline values that are recommended for an OutSystems installation in the Installation Checklist.
 These values are only initial guidelines: you should fine-tune your memory configuration by collecting performance data from each application pool and adjusting these values accordingly.
 You can use the method described in [this forum post](https://www.outsystems.com/forums/discussion/10298/identifying-application-related-processor-overload-under-the-net-stack/) to collect memory usage data (you only need to use the "Process\Private Bytes" counter for all the w3wp.exe processes instead of all the counters mentioned in the post).

-The values should be:
+Set the values:

-* High enough not to cause unnecessary recycles under load;
+* High enough not to cause unnecessary recycles under load.
-* Low enough so that the recycles are triggered before they affect other application pools;
+* Low enough so that the recycles are triggered before they affect other application pools.
-* Values should not be a proportional division over the available memory;
+* To not be a proportional division over the available memory.
-* None of the pool limits should be set to less than 50% of the total available memory, because that could cause the pool to be recycled before they had a chance to free memory.
+* So the pool limits are set to at least 50% of the total available memory because doing so could cause the pool to be recycled before it can free memory.

+Set the values:
+Low enough to trigger recycles before they impact other application pools.
+To not be a proportional division over the available memory.
+So the pool limits are set to at least 50% of the total available memory because doing so could cause the pool to be recycled before it can free memory.

 After collecting data on real-world usage, you should review these values periodically as the usage of your applications changes or when you deploy new applications.